Creamy mushroom pasta with an easy mushroom white sauce, garlic, and no heavy cream. Ready in 30 minutes. Vegetarian.

 - Cook the pasta in very salty water until al dente.
 Drain and set aside.

-- Add sliced mushrooms to oil and cook until they begin to brown, about 5 minutes.
+- Add sliced mushrooms to oil and cook, stirring only once or twice, until they begin to brown, about 5 minutes.

 - Add salt and pepper to taste and stir to combine.

-- You should notice a bit of liquid in the skillet with the mushrooms – this is what you want!
+- You should notice a bit of liquid in the skillet with the mushrooms - this is what you want!
 If your pan looks dry, add another tablespoon of olive oil so you have enough fat to form a roux in the next step.

 - Add flour to mushroom mixture and stir to help the flour soak up any liquid.
 Cook, stirring frequently, for 30 seconds or so.

 - Slowly add milk to mushrooms, stirring constantly to break up any chunks of flour.
 Cook 5-7 minutes, stirring occasionally, until sauce has thickened.